orvalho/JavaScriptExercises/README.md

 - [x] 21.
 Create a new string adding "Py" in front of a given string
 - [x] 22.
 Remove a character at the specified position of a given string and return the new string
 - [x] 23.
 Create a new string from a given string changing the position of first and last characters
+- [x] 24.
+Create a new string from a given string with the first character of the given string added at the front and back